File: how to nourish, style and maintain your hair?

 Here again, I asked Christophe for his (informed) opinion...

-We hear everything and its opposite about how often and how to wash your hair.
+We hear all sorts of conflicts about how often and how to wash our hair.
 Can you close this debate and tell us when to shampoo?

-It's like the body, the scalp must be clean so as not to suffocate the pores of the skin.
-We should wash our hair at least every two days in big cities because most of the pollution and odors are captured in our hair and skin.
+It's like the body, the scalp must be clean so as not to clog the pores of the skin.
+We should wash our hair at least every two days in big cities because pollution and odors are largely captured in our hair and skin.

-You should not wash or strip your hair but just clean it gently, in order to leave the natural lipid film that protects us.
+You should not wash or strip your hair, just gently clean it to leave the natural lipid film that protects us.

 LOL.

-Now that we have a general idea of frequency, we need to know how to wash our hair!
+Now that we have a general idea of the frequency, we need to know how to wash our "hair"!
 The ideal would be to rely on cold water.
-That said, I'm like you: taking a cold shower every morning (especially in winter) doesn't particularly thrill me...
+That said, I'm like you: taking a cold shower every morning (especially in winter) does not particularly excite me...

-If you don't opt for freezing water, make sure you don't subject your hair to a boiling bath and prefer a lukewarm temperature as much as possible so as not to damage it.
+If you can't opt for icy water, make sure you don't subject your hair to a boiling bath and, if possible, opt for a lukewarm temperature so as not to damage it.

-Then you have to shampoo.
-Here, do not hesitate to massage your scalp using small circular movements.
-You thus combine business with pleasure since in addition to being pleasant, this technique helps improve blood circulation and cleans your scalp in depth.
+Next, you need to move on to shampooing.
+Here, don't hesitate to massage your scalp using small circular movements.
+This way, you combine business with pleasure, since in addition to being enjoyable, this technique improves blood circulation and cleans your scalp thoroughly.

-Typically, your hairdresser performs this head massage before styling your hair, which promotes blood circulation in addition to relaxing you.
-At Artley, the setting is even more calming.
+Typically, your hairdresser will perform this scalp massage before styling your hair, which promotes blood circulation and relaxes you.
+At Artley, the setting is all the more soothing.
 (Photo credits: Topsy One)

 Rinsing is the next step, and it is not the least important.
-In fact, it helps remove dead skin from the massage as well as “debris” accumulated during the night and/or day.
+Indeed, it allows you to evacuate the dead skin from the massage as well as the "debris" accumulated during the night and/or the day.

 Which shampoos for which hair types?
-I offer you some ideas...
+Here are some ideas...

 • Do you have dry hair?
-You can opt for these Redken shampoos , or any other nourishing product (often based on shea butter or olive vegetable oil).
+You can turn to these Redken shampoos , or any other nourishing product (often based on shea butter or olive vegetable oil).

 • Do you have normal hair?
 A neutral shampoo will do the trick.

-• If you have oily hair , I recommend the nutrient-enriched shampoo from Baxter , enriched with amino acids and keratin.
-Here, the idea is to limit the production of sebum because it is this over-secretion which gives a rather inelegant “oily” effect to the hair.
-It is therefore appropriate to purify the scalp, which is achieved by agents such as mint or nettle.
+• If you have oily hair , I recommend the nutrient-enriched shampoo from Baxter , enhanced with amino acids and keratin.
+Here, the idea is to limit the production of sebum because it is this over-secretion that gives a rather inelegant "oily" effect to the hair.
+It is therefore advisable to purify the scalp, which is possible with agents such as mint or nettle.

 • Very (too?) fine hair?
 There are also volumizing shampoos to reduce this phenomenon, such as the honey range from Leonor Greyl .